 ABOUT THE WESLACO AREA

-In Weslaco Texas, we are centrally located in the Rio Grande Valley.
+Weslaco Texas, is centrally located in the Rio Grande Valley.

 Harlingen is approximately twenty miles to the East while McAllan is approximately the same distance to the West.

 Weslaco has great Authentic Mexican Restaurants, and Some unique cuisine as well.
-Try the Blue Onion for an offbeat take on some old standbys.
+Try the Blue Onion, near the park, for an offbeat take on some old standbys.
+There is a Burger Barn near and also Fat Daddy's, with a Mexican Buffett.
+A few miles down the "1015" highway is Nina's, recently remodeled with an outside patio.
+They serve Mexican cuisine and some American favorites.

-Nuevo Progreso, with its many Dentists, Doctors, pharmacies, gift and clothing stores has some of the best shopping of nearby border towns.
+Nuevo Progreso, Mexico, with its many Dentists, Doctors, pharmacies, gift and clothing stores has some of the best shopping of nearby border towns.
+It is also know as the safest border town in the area.

 Both Harlingen and McAllan have great shopping opportunities, entertainment, and more unique restaurants.